KM3NeT upper bounds of detection rates of solar neutrinos from annihilations of dark matter at the solar core: Acknowledgements

 \section{Acknowledgements}

-A.G. would like to thank Dr. Amit Dutta Banik for important discussion related to correct form of dark matter capture rate.
-One of the authors (A.H.) wishes to acknowledge the support received from St. Xavier’s College, Kolkata and the University Grant Commission (UGC) of the Government of India, for providing financial support, in the form of UGC-CSIR NET-JRF.
+A.G. would like to thank Dr. Amit Dutta Banik for important discussion related to the correct form of dark matter capture rate.
+One of the authors (A.H.) wishes to acknowledge the support received from St. Xavier’s College, Kolkata and the University Grant Commission (UGC) of the Government of India, for providing financial support, in the form of UGC-NET-SRF.